johntrigg/obsidian-notes/Red-Teaming/Checklist.md

 	    2. Can Google Dork for S3 buckets, exact matches.
 	3. Use Ffuf or Burp intruder to mass-test payloads
 		1. Seclists payloads (SSTI/LFI/Path Traversal)
+	4. What looks weird?
+Are there directories that look odd?